JoeyStanley/real/cv.md

 <a href="http://dx.doi.org/10.1086/684425" class="link" target="_blank" title="link to IJAL online"></a>
 <a href="/downloads/160101-IJAL82.pdf" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>

+### Book Chapters

+**Joseph A. Stanley** (in press).
+"The Absence of a Religiolect among Latter-day Saints in Southwest WAshington."
+In Valerie Fridland, Alicia Wassink, Lauren Hall-Lew, & Tyler Kendall (eds.) *Speech in the Western States Volume III: Understudied Dialects.*

 ### Other Publications

 **Joseph A. Stanley** (2019). "(thr)-Flapping in American English: Social factors and articulatory motivations." *Proceedings of the 5th Annual Linguistics Conference at UGA*, 49–63.